 Project News

-AVIC, China Wu Yi, and Twyford Ceramic have between 2015 and now invested Sh54 billion into local projects.
+AVIC, China Wu Yi, and Twyford Ceramic have invested Sh54 billion into local projects.

 Three top Chinese companies have collectively invested Sh54 billion into the Kenyan real estate and construction sector over the past two years, in a move that further cements Kenya as a regional hotbed for property investments.

-AVIC international, China Wu Yi Co.
-Ltd., and Twyford Ceramic have between 2015 and now invested a total of Sh54 billion into projects that are aimed to expand their global businesses while revolutionising the Kenyan construction industry.
+AVIC International, China Wu Yi Co.
+Ltd., and Twyford Ceramic have between 2015 and now invested a total of Sh54 billion into projects that are aimed at expanding their global businesses while revolutionising the Kenyan construction industry.

-AVIC international, the Chinese manufacturing giant which is building its Sh10 billion Africa hub in Nairobi, recently announced that it was upgrading its plans for the city and that it will now invest Sh42 billion in the construction of what it calls Global Trade Centre – pledged to be a landmark building in Nairobi.
+AVIC, the Chinese manufacturing giant building its Sh10 billion Africa hub in Nairobi, is upgrading its plans for the city and it will now invest Sh42 billion in the construction of what it calls Global Trade Centre – pledged to be a landmark building in Nairobi.

 Avic becomes the first Chinese company to set up its Africa headquarters in Kenya, a move that is expected to encourage other Chinese multinationals to follow suit.